botgonbayar/Active-Directory-Series/Part2_Configuration.md

-Preview
-# 🛠️ Part 2: AD Users, OUs, Groups, and GPO Configuration
+# 🛠️ Part 2 Preview: AD Users, OUs, Groups, and GPO Configuration

 In this section, we create Organizational Units, add user accounts and groups, and apply Group Policy Objects (GPOs) to manage security and configurations.